Kentucky Route 70: Recent route changes and improvements

 The low underpass under railroad tracks near Eubank just west of the US 27 junction has been closed and bypassed with a highway overpass just north of old route.
 The new roadway is wider and has no restrictions.

 Improvements were completed in Liberty in early 2013 to widen KY 70 from near Green River bridge, to Connector Road, as part of the Dry Ridge Hill reconstruction project.
-Future plans include major upgrades further east past High School with improvements ending near KY 501.
+Future plans include major upgrades further east past the Casey County High School with improvements ending near KY 501.